awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 .. _tutor-spot-adv-grouping:

-Grouping your |EC2| spot instance requests
+Grouping your |EC2| Spot Instance requests
 ==========================================

-You have the option of grouping your Spot instance requests in several different ways.
+You have the option of grouping your Spot Instance requests in several different ways.
 We'll look at the benefits of using launch groups, Availability Zone groups, and placement groups.

-If you want to ensure your Spot instances are all launched and terminated together, then you have the option to leverage a launch group.
+If you want to ensure your Spot Instances are all launched and terminated together, then you have the option to leverage a launch group.
 A launch group is a label that groups a set of bids together.
 All instances in a launch group are started and terminated together.
 Note, if instances in a launch group have already been fulfilled, there is no guarantee that new instances launched with the same